saferpay/sndbx/texts/recurring.md

 This transaction basically captures the credit card details and sets a flag, to mark it as an initial transaction that can be used as a reference for recurring transactions.

-To define a transaction as the base transaction which will be used as reference for future recurrent transactions, you need to set a special flag with either the [PaymentPage Initialize Request](https://saferpay.github.io/jsonapi/index.html#Payment_v1_PaymentPage_Initialize "PaymentPage Initialize") or [Transaction Initialize Request](https://saferpay.github.io/jsonapi/index.html#Payment_v1_Transaction_Initialize "Transaction Initialize") by defining the Container
+To define a transaction as the initial transaction, you need to set a special flag with either the [PaymentPage Initialize Request](https://saferpay.github.io/jsonapi/index.html#Payment_v1_PaymentPage_Initialize "PaymentPage Initialize") or [Transaction Initialize Request](https://saferpay.github.io/jsonapi/index.html#Payment_v1_Transaction_Initialize "Transaction Initialize") by defining the Container
 ```json
 Recurring": {
       "Initial": true